Problem of evil: Soul-making or Irenaean theodicy

 The soul-making (or Irenaean) theodicy is named after the 2nd-century Greek theologian Irenaeus whose ideas were adopted in Eastern Christianity.
 It has been modified and advocated in the twenty-first century by John Hick.
-Irenaen theodicy stands in sharp contrast to the Augustinian.
+Irenaean theodicy stands in sharp contrast to the Augustinian.
 For Augustine, humans were created perfect but fell, and thereafter continued to choose badly of their own freewill.
 In Irenaeus' view, humans were not created perfect, but instead, must strive continuously to move closer to it.

 The key points of a soul-making theodicy begin with its metaphysical foundation: that "(1) The purpose of God in creating the world was soul-making for rational moral agents".
 (2) Humans choose their responses to the soul-making process thereby developing moral character.
 (3) This requires that God remain hidden, otherwise freewill would be compromised.
 (4) This hiddenness is created, in part, by the presence of evil in the world.
 (5) The distance of God makes moral freedom possible, while the existence of obstacles makes meaningful struggle possible.
 (6) The result of beings who complete the soul-making process is "a good of such surpassing value" that it justifies the means.
 (7) Those who complete the process will be admitted to the kingdom of God where there will be no more evil.
 Hick argues that, for suffering to have soul-making value, "human effort and development must be present at every stage of existence including the afterlife".

 C. S. Lewis developed a theodicy that began with freewill and then accounts for suffering caused by disease and natural disasters by developing a version of the soul-making theodicy.
 Nicholas Wolterstorff has raised challenges for Lewis's soul-making theodicy.
 Erik J. Wielenberg draws upon Lewis's broader corpus beyond The Problem of Pain but also, to a lesser extent, on the thought of two other contemporary proponents of the soul-making theodicy, John Hick and Trent Dougherty, in an attempt to make the case that Lewis's version of the soul-making theodicy has depth and resilience.